pimsmath/vxml_site/content/home/get-involved.md

     Saskatchewan <i class="fa fa-external-link"></i>](https://artsandscience.usask.ca/quanta/)

-PIMS also hopes to expand this list of local XML sites as the program grows.
-In addition to financial support for stipends and lab events etc., PIMS can offer administrative support by sharing draft project solicitation and application forms, and consultation on best practices for creating a new XML.
-If you are a faculty member at a [PIMS member institution <i class="fa fa-external-link"></i>](https://www.pims.math.ca/pims-sites) and are considering setting up a new XML, please see below for more details and [contact us](#contact) if you would like to apply.
+PIMS is currently working to expand this list of local XML sites.
+If you are a faculty member at a [PIMS member institution <i class="fa fa-external-link"></i>](https://www.pims.math.ca/pims-sites) who is interested in starting an XML, please see the "Coordinator Responsibilities" below for more details of what is involved.
+PIMS may be able to offer (limited) financial and administrative support to get your lab started.
+An application form for new XML will soon be available, but in the meantime, please [contact us](#contact) if you would like to start a new lab.

 ### XML Coordinator Responsibilities
 As an XML lab coordinator, you will be responsible for soliciting and selecting